-In August 2022, we entered into a sales agreement with Cowen and Company, LLC, acting as sales agent, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$150.0 million from time to time in a series of one or more at the market equity offerings (collectively, the ATM facility).
-As of December 31, 2022, we had raised approximately \$0.6 million in net proceeds under the ATM facility.
+In August 2022, we entered into a sales agreement with Cowen, acting as sales agent, pursuant to which we may offer and sell through Cowen, up to \$150.0 million in shares of our common stock under the ATM facility.
+To date, we have sold an aggregate of 4.9 million shares of our common stock under the ATM facility for net proceeds of \$28.7 million, after deducting commissions and expenses.